Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Our Lady Gate of Dawn church

-Even more than the St. Casimir Lithuanian church, therefore, the Our Lady Gate of Dawn church (built by the Lithuanian refugees in 1954 ar 1465 Rue de Seve) is Lithuanian.
-Everything here reminds of Vilnius, the Lithuanian capital, beginning with the name (the church is named after a famous miraculous image of Virgin Mary in Vilnius that hangs on its Gate of Dawn) and form (the church itself reminds the gate of dawn).
+Even more than the St. Casimir Lithuanian church, therefore, the Our Lady Gate of Dawn church (built by the Lithuanian refugees in 1953-1955 at 1465 Rue de Seve) is Lithuanian.
+Everything here reminds of Vilnius, the Lithuanian capital, beginning with the name (the church is named after a famous miraculous image of Virgin Mary in Vilnius that hangs on its Gate of Dawn) and form (the church itself reminds the Gate of Dawn).

 Front of the Our Lady Gate of Dawn church, reminding of a gate